fharris/oke-oidc-gcp/README.md

     --output-file=credential-configuration.json
 ```

+### - create a bucket with a file inside

 Now, lets create some resources in GCP:

 ```
 gcloud storage buckets create gs://oke-gcp-bucket ;
 echo "File Content" | gcloud storage cp - gs://oke-gcp-bucket/file.txt ;
 ```

+# 3 - Testing

+## - create the GCP credential configuration file, as a config map

 Return to OKE and lets create the GCP credential configuration file, as a config map in our namespace oke-gcp-ns: